WIMBLEDON 2022: No Russians, no rankings, but Serena’s back | Times Leader

 “As a child of a war — several wars, actually, during the ’90s, I know what it feels like being in (the Ukrainians’) position,” the 35-year-old from Serbia said.
 “But at the other hand, I can’t say I fully agree (with deciding) to ban Russian tennis players, Belarusian tennis players, from competing indefinitely.
 I just don’t see how they have contributed to anything that is really happening.
 I mean, I don’t feel it’s fair.”

-The two professional tours reacted by from Wimbledon, an unprecedented move in a sport built around the rankings in so many ways.
-In turn, some athletes opted not to show up, including 2014 runner-up Eugenie Bouchard and four-time major champion .
+The two professional tours reacted by pulling their ranking points from Wimbledon, an unprecedented move in a sport built around the rankings in so many ways.
+In turn, some athletes opted not to show up, including 2014 runner-up Eugenie Bouchard and four-time major champion Naomi Osaka.

 For others, though, it was a no-doubt-about-it decision to show up.
 This is, after all, Wimbledon, with its unique surface and long-standing traditions, its powerful prestige and — let’s face it — tens of millions in prize money.